Glebe Road, Adamstown - safety improvements

 HeroImage

-Construction work on Glebe Road and Court Street, Adamstown has started to prepare for the installation of traffic lights at the intersection of Glebe Road and Park Avenue.
+Construction work on Glebe Road and Court Street, Adamstown is now complete.
+This follows the installation of new traffic lights and other safety improvements at the intersection of Glebe Road and Park Avenue.

-These upgrades will help to reduce vehicle crashes and improve accessibility for pedestrians and cyclists by providing an improved connection to local schools, Adamstown Train Station, bus stops, local businesses, and enhance the link between the city and Fernleigh Track.
+These upgrades aim to reduce vehicle crashes and improve accessibility for pedestrians and cyclists by providing an improved connection to local schools, Adamstown Train Station, bus stops, local businesses, and enhance the link between the city and Fernleigh Track.

 • Kerb and footpath upgrades on the southern side of Glebe Road between Park Avenue and Wood Street